 Trying to find the best place to stay in Tokyo can be overwhelming given the sheer size of the city.
 With over 20 district wards and home to around 11% of the country’s entire population, the metropolis of Tokyo has been ranked number one of the most populated metropolitan area in the world.

-No wonder first timers have a hard time deciding on where to stay in Tokyo.
+No wonder Tokyo first-timers have a hard time deciding on where to stay in Tokyo.

-With arguably the largest variety of cool, quirky and unusual hotels in the world in neighborhoods ranging from the richest the country has seen to some of the poorest, you’ll want to know all about where you’ll be staying.
-And making sure you don’t have to travel for hours to check out the sights you came here to see.
+With arguably the largest variety of cool, quirky, and unusual hotels in the world in neighborhoods ranging from the richest the country has seen to some of the poorest, you’ll want to know all about where you’ll be staying.
+And make sure you don’t have to travel for hours to check out the sights you came here to see.

 One thing is certain – when it comes to getting around Tokyo, make sure your hotel is near a train or metro station, preferably on the Yamanote line.
 This is the loop line that takes you around the city providing easy (and timely) access to the best sights.
 This is a very important factor to consider when deciding where to stay in Tokyo.

 Taxis are ridiculously expensive, and you won’t want to be wasting your precious time sitting in traffic getting from A to B. Your feet and bank account will thank you for it.

 You might be wondering which is the best area to stay in Tokyo when it comes to sightseeing, which are the most tourist-friendly districts, where to mix and mingle with the locals – and which areas to avoid at all costs.

 To make the decision process a bit easier, have a read through our district and hotel guide below to for all the info on the best neighborhoods and recommended hotels in Tokyo, for an unforgettable first experience of Japan that you won’t stop talking about.
 You will know where to stay in Tokyo after reading this post.